Kamalabot/cratesploring/ormexplorer/diesel_start/diesel_steps.md

 - writing connection code in lib.rs by creating it under src

 - create bin folder under src to store CRUD applications

+  - The above step was converted to functions inside the lib.rs

+  - Each function takes the conn as parameter, and operatates the table

+- create async version of the functions.

+  - each function individually connects to postgres database, and awaits it

+  - operates on the recieved connection